mijatpaunovic/HRA/README.md

 # Disclaimer
 The Python code is provided without any guarantee and it is not intended for medical purposes.

-# Acknowledgements
+# License
+Unless otherwise stated, shared scripts are free software: anyone can redistribute them and/or modify them under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (optionally) any later version.
+These programs are distributed in the hope that they will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+For more details, see the GNU General Public License.
+Anyone accessing this code should have received a copy of the GNU General Public License along with these programs.
+If not, the license is available at: https://www.gnu.org/licenses/.

+Please, report any bugs to the Author listed in the [Contacts](https://github.com/mijatpaunovic/HRA/tree/main?tab=readme-ov-file#contacts) section.

 # Contacts
 Mijat Paunović (paunovicjata@gmail.com) or Nadica Miljković (e-mail: nadica.miljkovic@etf.bg.ac.rs).

 # Funding
 Nadica Miljković acknowledges the support from Grant No. 451-03-137/2025-03/200103 funded by the Ministry of Science,Technological Development and Innovation of the Republic of Serbia.
 Marko Ćosić acknowledges the support from Grant No. 451-03-136/2025-03/20001 funded by the Ministry of Science,Technological Development and Innovation of the Republic of Serbia.
 Mirjana M. Platiša acknowledges the support from Grant No. 451-03-137/2025-03/200110 funded by the Ministry of Science,Technological Development and Innovation of the Republic of Serbia.

 # How to cite this repository?
-If you find Heart Rate Asymmetry feature and Python code useful for your own research and teaching class, please cite the following references:
+If you find Heart Rate Asymmetry index and Python code useful for your own research and teaching class, please cite the following references:
-1.
+1. Paunović, M., Ćosić, M., Radovanović, N.N., Platiša, M.M., & Miljković, N. (2025).
+Mapping the Heart Rhythm: Leveraging Poincaré Plot Asymmetry to Detect Congestive Heart Failure and Age-related Changes, under review.